 - Serve — drizzle the sauce over your favorite desserts

 For a thicker sauce, transfer the purée to a saucepan over medium heat.
-Bring it to a low simmer for about 5 minutes, or until the desired thickness is achieved.
-Remove from heat and allow it to cool completely, and then transfer to a container for storage.
+Bring it to a low simmer for about 5 minutes or until the desired thickness is achieved.
+Remove from heat, allow it to cool completely, and then transfer it to a container for storage.

 Why use frozen strawberries?